snowplow-archive/snowplow.github.com/_posts/2015-06-30-visualizing-marketing-attribution-data-with-d3js.md

 <!--more-->

-This shows the different journeys taken by users (more precisely by each session identifying them) before they converted.
+This shows the different journeys taken by users (more precisely by each session identifying them).
 A journey is a series of touches by the user on different [touchpoints](https://en.wikipedia.org/wiki/Touchpoint), where the touches are in the order that they occured in.
 For example, a journey could be "Ad #1 displayed, Ad #2 displayed, Ad #1 displayed, Ad #1 clicked" where there are 4 touches on 3 touchpoints ("Ad #1 displayed", "Ad #2 displayed" and "Ad #1 clicked").
 The idea is that seeing the unique journeys would be helpful to quickly compare between them and their composition of touches.

 In order to compare between journeys and see at a glance which ones were successful and which ones had a high traffic, it was necessary to also convey information visually about the conversion rate and the number of users going through each unique journey.